BChow5/Assignment1/README.md

 ![Image of doctl validation confirmation](/Assets/Images/doctl_validate.png)

 ***
-### How to add your public key to your DigitalOcean account
+## How to add your public key to your DigitalOcean account

-Once you've created your SSH keys, you will need to add it to our DigitalOcean account using doctl to use for our droplet.
+You will now add your SSH keys to your DigitalOcean account using doctl.
 You will be using terminal commands to add your new public key text file.

 1. Copy and run the following code to upload your public key to your DigitalOcean account

-###### Note: You will need to change "git-user" to your key name, "example-user" to your user, "git-user.pub" to your public key file name
+##### Note: You will need to change "git-user" to your desired key name and "hw-key.pub" to your public key file name

 ```bash
 doctl compute ssh-key import git-user --public-key-file ~/.ssh/hw-key.pub
 ```

-###### NOTE: A successful import will look like this:
+##### NOTE: A successful import will look like this:

 ![Image of the public key import to DigitalOcean](/Assets/Images/public_key_upload.png)